-As of July 2, 2022, our solutions had been installed in approximately 800 vehicle models (including local country, year, and other vehicle model variations), and our System-on-Chips ("SoCs") had been deployed in over 117 million vehicles.
+As of October 1, 2022, our solutions had been installed in approximately 800 vehicle models (including local country, year, and other vehicle model variations), and our System-on-Chips ("SoCs") had been deployed in over 125 million vehicles.
 We are actively working with more than 50 Original Equipment Manufacturers ("OEMs") worldwide on the implementation of our ADAS solutions, and we announced over 40 new design wins in 2021 alone.
-In the first half of 2022, we shipped approximately 16 million of our SoCs.
-We estimate, based on our existing design wins through July 2, 2022, that our ADAS solutions will be deployed in more than an additional 266 million vehicles by 2030, including approximately 37 million vehicles based on our first half 2022 design wins and approximately 50 million vehicles based on our 2021 design wins.
+In the nine months ended October 1, 2022, we shipped approximately 24.0 million of our SoCs.
+This represents an increase from the approximately 21.2 million of our SoCs that we shipped in the first nine months of 2021.
+In 2021, 2020, and 2019, we shipped approximately 28.1 million, 19.7 million, and 17.5 million, respectively, of our SoCs.
+We estimate, based on our existing design wins through October 1, 2022, that our ADAS solutions will be deployed in more than an additional 270 million vehicles by 2030, including approximately 54 million vehicles based on our 2022 design wins through October 1, 2022 and approximately 50 million vehicles based on our 2021 design wins.
 These estimates are based on projections of future production volumes that were provided by the OEMs at the time of sourcing our design wins with them for the models related to those design wins.
-These estimates may deviate from actual production volume (which may be higher or lower than the estimates) and do not include design wins after July 2, 2022.
+These estimates may deviate from actual production volume (which may be higher or lower than the estimates) and do not include design wins after October 1, 2022.